matveynator/netchan/wiki/BidirectionalClient-ServerRole.md

 5. **Enhanced Communication and Data Flow**: In such a system, data exchange can be more efficient.
 Nodes can directly communicate with each other, reducing the need for intermediary nodes and potentially decreasing latency.

-In summary, the "Bidirectional Client-Server Role" in your "netchan" library is about designing each network participant to function effectively as both a client and a server.
+In summary, the "Bidirectional Client-Server Role" in our netchan library is about designing each network participant to function effectively as both a client and a server.
 This design enhances the network's flexibility, scalability, resilience, and efficiency, which is particularly beneficial in distributed and dynamic network environments.